pyeventsourcing/esdbclient/docs/api/getting-started.md

 ```
 :::

-See [Reading Events](./reading-events.md) for more information about reading from KurrentDB.
+See [Reading events](./reading-events.md) for more information about reading from KurrentDB.

-## Overriding User Credentials
+## Overriding user credentials

 You can use the `credentials` parameter of the Python client methods to override the [user info](./connection-strings.md#user-info) given in a client connection string.